stnford/CASO/README.md

 ## How to start the application
 - Install deps: `npm install` (or `pnpm install`).
+- Might need to run run npx expo install react-native-web react-dom @expo/metro-runtime to use in a web browser.
 - Run: `npx expo start` then open iOS/Android/web from the Expo devtools.
 - Demo login: any email/password → code `123456`.